Leonardo-Boss/suckless-site/surf.suckless.org/files/quick_search.md

 'pancakes'.
 This reduces the necessary shell plumbing to a couple of pipes and a case statement.

-Character ugliness in the query is avoided using xxd, tr, and sed.
+Character ugliness in the query is avoided using od and tr.
 This has worked so far.

+**EDIT:** Replaced xxd with od and eliminated a sed pipe.
+Replaced cut pipes with sh variable expansion.

 Author
 ------